Mor Moharan: Production

-Principal photography began on 4 February 2021 in Cholistan/ Rohi, Bahawalpur.
+Principal photography began on 4 February 2021 in Cholistan, Bahawalpur.

 Mor Moharan is the third collaboration of Hussyn with Ahmed after Ishq Zahe Naseeb (2019) and Mohabbat Tujhe Alvida (2020) and marked her second collaboration with Khan after Marasim (2014).

 The initial teasers were released on 28 October 2021.
 It was slated to air in December 2021; however, its release got postponed and later premiered in May 2022.